 The United Nations Agenda 21 (31.4.d) advocated for enhancing scientific and technological guidance at the highest levels of the UN and other global institutions, to ensure that policies and development approaches are consistent with the best available scientific knowledge.
-The UN High Commissioner for Human Rights emphasized the importance of ensuring the universal right to science and stressed the need for environmental policy to be rooted in impartial scientific findings, devoid of conflicts of interest.
-Science should support the human right to a clean, healthy, and sustainable environment 28.
+The UN High Commissioner for Human Rights emphasized the

 There are currently two science advisory mechanisms addressing two of the identified threats, namely climate via the Intergovernmental Panel on Climate Change (IPCC), and biodiversity via Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 The IPCC has emphasized that current plastics production is not in alignment with goals to cut GHG emissions associated with fossil fuels, and IPBES emphasizes growing concerns on the impacts of plastics in ecosystems.
-Member states have identified the need for a similar scientific panel to support knowledge sharing concerning pollution, and the Science-Policy Panel on Chemicals and waste (SPP) is currently being negotiated.
+Member states have identified the need for a similar scientific panel to support knowledge sharing concerning pollution, and the Science-Policy Panel on Chemicals and Waste (SPP) is currently being negotiated.
 This panel will further contribute to the management of chemicals and waste, prevent pollution, and should interface with a subsidiary science of the future Plastics Treaty.
 A dedicated science-policy interface (SPI) is needed under the future Plastics Treaty to strengthen these other bodies, taking advantage of resources while avoiding duplication.